lauzis/google-analytics-events-wordpres-plugin/README.md

 == Todolog ==

-0.9.4 Debug settings implementation backend
- - Include js acording to debug settings
- - Include inline google analytics acording to debug settings
- - Debug code settings by ip

 0.9.5 Debug settings implementation frontend
  - css that shows the elements that will triger ga event
  - css that will show that user is in debug mode

+0.9.6 Fill the missing code parts

+0.9.7 Check todos in the code

+0.9.8 Give someone to test, get feedback
+    - setup
+    - changins settings
+    - debuging mode
+    - debuging mode by ip

+0.9.9 Bugfixing

 ...